jtvberg/StreamDock/README.md

    - There is an always on top toggle button in the top right corner (or in 'Window' menu)
    - You can open a link from clipboard via the 'View' menu (or in the header)
    - You can scale the video to 16:9 (or 4:3, 2:1, 2.4:1) either vertically or horizontally also in the view menu (or in the header for 16:9 only)

+## Bookmarking
-   - You can bookmark streams via the bookmark button in the header or via the 'View' menu
+   - You can bookmark a stream you are currently watching via the bookmark button in the header or via the 'View' menu
    - Bookmarks are located in the home screen via the home button or via the 'View' menu
+   - You can add a bookmark from a copied link directly if you hit the link button while on the home screen
+   - You can also create bookmarks by dragging links on the header or home screen (this can take a second to complete)
+   - The home screen button will flash when the bookmark has been successfully added
+   - You can drag YouTube videos directly from browse to the header which is particularly useful

 ## Service Specific Features
    You can view the extended Netflix genres via 'Show Genres' button or alternatively in the 'View' menu.\